-I expect that at least part of the state will be upgraded to a Winter Storm Warning for Sunday and Monday.
+I expect that at least part of the state will be upgraded to a Winter Storm Warning for Tuesday night through Thursday.
 Here are some tips from Ready.gov to be prepared for Winter Storm Warning conditions:

 Winter storms create a higher risk of car accidents, hypothermia, frostbite, carbon monoxide poisoning, and heart attacks from overexertion.
 Winter storms including blizzards can bring extreme cold, freezing rain, snow, ice and high winds.

 A winter storm can:

 - Last a few hours or several days.

 - Cut off heat, power and communication services.